Rahul-0410/ASARA-GPT/README.md

 ### AI & Cloud Services

-- **OpenAI GPT models**: For generating empathetic and intelligent conversations.
+- **Gemini API**: For generating empathetic and intelligent conversations.
 - **Google Cloud**: For secure and scalable data storage and deployment.
 - **Gemini Flash**: For real-time performance and monitoring.